-- Employers should consider requesting personnel to use personal transport to reduce numbers travelling in work vehicles. - It is advisable to limit the "churn" of people travelling together (i.e. try to ensure the same crew members travel and work together day after day). - When entering (and leaving) all vehicles the driver should clean all common areas that are liable to be touched including the external door handles, keys and other internal furnishings. - Keep windows at least partially open. - Keep personal items (PPE, clothes, lunch boxes etc.) separate.
+- Employers should consider requesting personnel to use personal transport to reduce numbers travelling in work vehicles. - It is advisable to limit the "churn" of people travelling together (i.e. try to ensure the same crew members travel and work together day after day and where possible, keep them working in a pod). - When entering (and leaving) all vehicles the driver should clean all common areas that are liable to be touched including the external door handles, keys and other internal furnishings. - Keep windows at least partially open. - Keep personal items (PPE, clothes, lunch boxes etc.) separate.

-- Wiping/cleaning down of contact points should be done using antibacterial wipes or a wet cloth with soap application, or equivalent. - Dispose of used wipes/cleaning materials in a designated bin/sealed bag and wash hands 'with soap' for at least 20 seconds. - If availing of public transport, sit down to minimise contact with frequently touched surfaces, handles, roof straps, isolation bars etc. - Carry hand sanitiser (at least 60% alcohol) and use it regularly throughout your journey.
+- Wiping/cleaning down of contact points should be done using antibacterial wipes or a wet cloth with soap application, or equivalent. - Dispose of used wipes/cleaning materials in a designated bin/sealed bag and wash hands 'with soap' for at least 20 seconds. - If availing of public transport, sit down to minimise contact with frequently touched surfaces, handles, roof straps, isolation bars and wear a face covering etc. - Carry hand sanitiser (at least 60% alcohol) and use it regularly throughout your journey.